United States

 Scholars have determined that the US is not a democracy.
 The Constitution is inherently unbalanced.
 Monied interests usually get their way, wealth inequality inevitably soars.

-The reason the US elects Presidents without the popular vote is because States vote, not people.
+The reason the US elects disastrous Presidents without the popular vote is because States vote, not people.
 Two Senators are allocated for each State which consequently results in a Supreme Court that rules for right wing Republicans overturning the Voting Rights Act let States immediately go back to voter suppression, Gerrymandering allowed maps to be drawn that disenfranchised GOP opposition, overturning campaign finance law and Citizens United opened a flood of corrupting money into politics.

-Although the 14th Amendment to the Constitution prohibits “questioning the debt”, Republicans use the ‘debt ceiling’ to extort spending reductions for the most vulnerable which could cause US default with severe consequences,
+Although the 14th Amendment to the Constitution prohibits “questioning the debt”, Republicans use the ‘debt ceiling’ to extort spending reductions for the most vulnerable which could cause US default with severe consequences.

 The House still represents the people somewhat, but huge money from lobbying inclines it to respond to special interests.
 Social programs are poor including healthcare, child care, elder care, housing… Tax dodgers, especially wealthy ones, usually win.
 In spite of stern warnings, there is not much action on climate, a win for fossil fuel interests.
 Money is not speech, it corrupts.
 In 2013, Jimmy Carter commented that the US has no functioning democracy.